KrobsDev/fundr/README.md

 - Added the tiles for the echo
 - Added the Echo page
 - Added notification page
-- Created a tile to represent each notification (NotificationTile)
+- Created a tile to represent each notification (MessageTile)
+- Added messages page

 ### Fixed

 - Adjusted the font sizes of the application
 - Added search icon to the search bar
 - Configured search bar to remove icon when focused
+- Modified the message tile to be reused as a notification and a message tile

 ## [0.0.3] - 24-07-2023